 This stands in sharp contrast with the situation of the ordinary worker or employee, whose employment is subject to a fairly standardized labor market, and who does not have the power, knowledge, resources, or bargaining prowess to force his employer to include the risk of injury in fixing his or her wage.

-The Assumption Against Being An Independent Contractor
+The Assumption Against Being An Independent Contractor in Louisiana Workers Compensation

-As noted above, employees are eligible for Louisiana workers compensation benefits while independent contractors are generally not eligible for workers compensation benefits in Louisiana.
+As noted above, employees are eligible for Louisiana workers compensation benefits, while independent contractors are generally not eligible for workers compensation benefits in Louisiana.

 However, this presumption of employment status can be rebutted by either:

-- Establishing that the services were not pursuant to any trade, business, or occupation, such as construction of one's private residence; or
+- Establishing that the services were not pursuant to any trade, business, or occupation, such as the construction of one's private residence; or

 - Establishing that the individual was performing services but was doing so as an independent contractor.